Nodeclipse/www.nodeclipse.org/_posts/2014-05-09-Nodeclipse-on-Bintray.md

 Hi All,

-*This is work in progress.
-Content will be changed*
+~This is work in progress.
+Content may be changed~

 [Nodeclipse](http://www.nodeclipse.org/) started in 2012 as effort to make tools for [Node.js](http://www.nodejs.org/) development in [Eclipse](http://www.eclipse.org/).